allnulled/customizable-loader/README.md

 1. Set your own basepath for each loader you instantiate.

-2. Extend each loader to add to it new capabilities.
+2. Extend each loader to add new capabilities to it.

 3. Specify the paths through an array of strings, or through a string.